 “You are glowing, mesmerizing,” He breathed “Why you ever stop dancing?”
 He was almost asking to himself, So I just shrugged, honestly I don’t have an answer to that.
-Was it the pressure of studies at college or work pressure of office, no clue!
-But for the first time in 8 months I feel alive.
+Was it the pressure of studies at college or work pressure, no clue!
+But for the first time in 8 months I felt alive.
 Life seems almost easy.
-Then I realized Vishal has evaded answering my question so I tried again “You are early?”
+Then I realized Vishal has evaded my question so I tried again “You are early?”

 “Come with me, I have something to discuss.”
 He pivoted me to the bed.